 - Awarded the 2011 Outstanding Book in Nonprofit and Voluntary Action Research by the Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA).

 - Awarded Honorable Mention for the 2011 Max Weber Award of the Organizations, Occupations, and Work (OOW) section of the American Sociological Association (ASA).

 Peer-reviewed journal articles

 Chen, Katherine K., Howard Lune, and Edward L. Queen, II.
-Accepted for publication.
-"How Values Shape and are Shaped by Organizations."
-Nonprofit and Voluntary Sector Quarterly.
+2013.
+"How Values Shape and are Shaped by Nonprofit and Voluntary Organizations: The Current State of the Field."
+Nonprofit and Voluntary Sector Quarterly 42(5): 856-885.

 Chen, Katherine K. 2012.
 "Charismatizing the Routine: Storytelling for Meaning and Agency in the Burning Man Organization."
 Qualitative Sociology 35(3): 311-334.

 Chen, Katherine K. 2012.
 "Organizing Creativity: Enabling Creative Output, Process, and Organizing Practices."
 Sociology Compass 6(8): 624-643.

 Schmitz, Mieke Fry, Nancy Giunta, Nina S. Parikh, Katherine K. Chen, Marianne C. Fahs, and William T. Gallo.
 2012.
 "The Association between Neighbourhood Social Cohesion and Hypertension Management Structures in Older Adults."
 Age and Ageing 41(3): 388-392.